How do wireless TV speakers work?

 Available since 2017, Sony has quickly added Bluetooth connectivity to many of its TV models.
-If your TV has A/V sync available in the TV settings menu then it’s able to pair with wireless speakers.
+If your TV has A/V sync in the TV settings menu, you can easily pair it with wireless speakers.

 - Activate your speaker’s Bluetooth pairing mode

 - On your Sony TV, scroll down on the Home menu to the Settings icon